Lukc/tartines-www/rules.md

   0.

-    ### Only a fool learns from his own mistakes.
+    ### A fool only learns from his own mistakes.
 The wise man learns from the mistakes of others.

     Try to keep a history of what you do.
 If something goes wrong, people attempting to do the same thing in the future might be able to avoid